-But if you're looking for some fishing off the beaten path, there are plenty of smaller and secluded fish-filled waterways in Wisconsin.
-Here are 10 of the state's best under-the-radar spots for anglers that only the locals know about!
+But if you're looking for some fishing spots off the beaten path, there are plenty of smaller and secluded fish-filled waterways in Wisconsin.
+Here are 10 of the state's best under-the-radar locations for anglers that only the locals know about.

 Accessible by canoe and kayak and also from bridges, the intersecting Chippewa and Flambeau rivers provide unbelievable smallmouth bass fishing near Winter, Loretta and Park Falls.
 You'll feel immersed in nature and come away with a great haul.

-An excellent fishing spot for kids in Eau Claire County, this lake has muskie, panfish, walleye and smallmouth bass in addition to public boating and swimming options.
-Expect the area, nestled up against Wisconsin's ninth-biggest city, to receive a lot of traffic during the internationally-acclaimed Eaux Claires music and arts festival each summer.
+An excellent fishing spot for kids in Eau Claire County, Altoona Lake has musky, panfish, walleye and smallmouth bass in addition to public boating and swimming options.
+The great fishing continues into the winter when the park becomes a wintry wonderland and the lake freezes over.

-This gorgeous state park is the perfect camping spot for someone rolling through eastern Wisconsin looking to hike, explore and fish.
-With more than a dozen fishing spots ranging from small ponds to the three-mile Long Lake, Kettle Moraine's Northern Unit offers fishermen and women the opportunity to pick and choose based on fish species and lake size, along with proximity to campsites and the park's other natural features.
+This gorgeous state park near Campbellsport is the perfect camping spot for someone rolling through eastern Wisconsin looking to hike, explore and fish.
+With more than a dozen fishing spots ranging from small ponds to the three-mile Long Lake, Kettle Moraine's Northern Unit offers anglers the opportunity to pick and choose based on fish species and lake size, along with proximity to campsites and the park's other natural features.

-Just minutes from the quaint tourist oasis of Lake Geneva and its 5,400-acre Geneva Lake is this dynamic fishing location and solid muskie-catching spot in Walworth County.
+Just minutes from the charming tourist oasis of Lake Geneva and its 5,400-acre Geneva Lake, Delevan Lake is a dynamic fishing location and solid musky-catching spot in Walworth County.
 Equipped with a public beach and surrounded by some top-tier resorts, Delavan Lake is perfect for southern Wisconsin travelers looking for active fishing and secluded relaxation.

-The biggest lake on our list sits on the outskirts of a town of fewer than 1,500 people.
+The biggest lake on our list, Fox Lake, sits on the outskirts of the small town with the same name.
 The Native Americans named the area "Hosh-a-rac-ah-tah," meaning "Good Land."
-To this day, it's still a fantastic place for fishing, where visitors can find muskie, panfish, walleye and largemouth bass.
+To this day, it's still a fantastic place for fishing, where visitors can find musky, panfish, walleye and largemouth bass.
 During the winter freeze, it's one of the best ice-fishing lakes in the state.

-Below the first dam and connected to the waters of Green Bay, you can find an abundance of game fish.
-Depending on the season, we're talking trout, walleye, whitefish, smallmouth bass, muskie and salmon.
-Both rivers also are hot rafting locations if you're looking to extend your day on the water.
+Below the first dam and connected to the waters of Green Bay, you can find an abundance of game fish in the Lower Menominee and Lower Peshtigo rivers.
+Depending on the season, we're talking trout, walleye, whitefish, smallmouth bass, musky and salmon.
+Both rivers are also great for whitewater rafting if you're looking to add more adventure to your trip.

 Sprawled out in Vernon, Monroe, and La Crosse counties, Coon Creek balances shore and wading fishing with deer, squirrel, rabbit and wood duck hunting, making it a repeat spot for die-hard sportsmen.
-Plus, it's one of the best wheelchair-accessible fishing areas in the region.
+A wheelchair accessible fishing dock in Chaseburg ensures everyone can have a great fishing experience in Coon Creek.

 Looking for more great spots to drop a line?
-Test your luck at these record-breaking lakes.This entry was posted in Fishing
+Explore more fishing in Wisconsin.